Residency

 2024

-In October 2024, esea contemporary welcomed visual artist and filmmaker Musquiqui Chihying as the first participating artist for our research project, ‘Voicing the Archive.’
-Curated by Dr Wenny Teo, ‘Voicing the Archive’ is a series of newly commissioned audio-visual works that reimagine stories of early Chinese migration to Britain – a history that has been systematically erased from national narratives and relegated to the margins of official records.
-Drawing on Saidiya Hartman's method of ‘critical fabulation’ - which combines historical research with speculative storytelling to restore agency to lives lost in histories of slavery and colonialism - the project invites artists to create new works from archival materials exploring what emerges when absence becomes a space for imagination.
+Curated by Dr Wenny Teo, ‘Voicing the Archive’ is a series of newly commissioned audio-visual works that reimagine stories of early Chinese migration to Britain—a history systematically erased from national narratives and relegated to the margins of official records.
+Drawing on Saidiya Hartman’s method of ‘critical fabulation’—which combines historical research with speculative storytelling to restore agency to lives lost in histories of slavery and colonialism—the project invites artists to create new works from archival materials, exploring what emerges when absence becomes a space for imagination.

 ‘Wind in the Sea: Bitter Sounds’, 2024.
 Organised by artists and researchers Lou Mo, Feng Chih Ming, and Musquiqui Chihying, in cooperation with musicians Khanye Fakudze and Wu Yueh Ting.
 Photograph by Sean Wang and the Hong Foundation.